 I am not a Christian counselor, but if your religion and spirituality is important for you to include in therapy, I am open to incorporating it.
 I am trained as a Marriage and Family Therapist in evidence-based practices and cultural sensitivity, so I strive to make therapy a welcoming and helpful place for you no matter your background.
 You’re invited here.

 Still have Questions?

-Contact me today to schedule your free phone or in-person 20 minute consultation.
+Contact me today to schedule your free 20 minute phone consultation.

 Here’s how it works: